 Øystein Ulsberg Brager

-Øystein is joint artistic director of Imploding Fictions and Oslo International Theatre, and works as a freelance director.
+Øystein is joint artistic director of Imploding Fictions, and works as a freelance director.
 Freelance directing credits include Dickens’ A Christmas Carol at Teater Innlandet / Teater Grimsborken, The Wild Duck by Henrik Ibsen av SoFT, Frankenstein at Nordland Teater, Kinder K by Kristofer B. Grønskag (Norsk Dramatikkfestival, Vinterlysfestivalen, Festspillene i Nord-Norge and other festivals in Norway), Krigsfortellinger by Amir Mirzai (touring production, Norway), Plass by Mette Karlsvik (Dramatikkens hus, Oslo), Sense (Nose) by Anja Hilling for Company of Angels (Southwark Playhouse, London), New Norwegian Play Readings for ATC (Arcola Theatre, London) and The Hitch (site specific theatre performance, Oslo).
+At the moment, he focuses a lot of his creative energy on Imploding Fiction’s award winning audio drama podcast The Amelia Project.

 Oystein also works as a translator, dramaturg and writer.